murphytalk/kwin-autohotkey/README.md

 xprop WM_CLASS
 ```

 and then click the window in question.
+It returns two names, where the first one is windows class name to use.

 # Reference